Elections in Estonia

 Estonia elects a legislature on the national level.
-The Riigikogu has 101 members, elected for a four-year term by proportional representation.
-A head of state – the president – is elected for a five-year term by parliament (1st–3rd round) or an electoral college (4th and subsequent rounds).
+According to the current (1992) Constitution of Estonia, the parliament (Riigikogu) has 101 members, elected for a four-year term by proportional representation with a 5% electoral threshold.
+A head of state – the president – is elected for a five-year term by parliament (1st–3rd round, 7th or subsequent rounds) or an electoral college (4th–6th round).
 Locally, Estonia elects local government councils, which vary in size.
 Election law states the minimum size of a council depending on the size of municipality.
 Local government councils are elected by proportional representation too.